roren15/vote-sys/README.md

 # Vote-System
-Vote system Api
+Vote system node Api, serviced for basic vote and its manage

 ## Environment
-develop: require for NodeJS and NPM environment, based on mongoDB
+Develop: require for NodeJS and NPM environment, based on mongoDB ;
-docker: require for docker and docker-compose
+Docker: require for docker and docker-compose

 # Docker Deploy
 ```bash